AkashShendkar/AWS-projects/application-load-balancer-with-private-instance/script.md

 Public instance is used to access private instace as bastion host.

 For installing apache server we can use NAT gateway or NAT instance.
-In this instance I used S3 gateway endpoint.
+In this instance I used S3 gateway endpoint for installing apache server.

 In two private instance we install apache server and started apache server.